joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 * Verify that all file paths are legitimate
 * Check that no suspicious files were added

-The files are grouped by type—for example:
+The files are grouped by type-for example:

 * **Custom folders**
 * **Administrator files**
 * **Compiler files (for both Joomla 3 and 4)**
 * **Helper scripts**

-When this process finishes, your imported component will appear in your JCB environment—**fully mapped, verified, and ready for development**.
+When this process finishes, your imported component will appear in your JCB environment-**fully mapped, verified, and ready for development**.

 ---